 How to Cook with Long Beans

-Long beans are often compared with American green beans or wax beans due to their outward appearance.
+Flavor and texture: Long beans are often compared with American green beans or wax beans due to their outward appearance.
 While they do bear some similarity, the flavor is notably less sweet.
-Rather, they have a more grassy taste that’s best balanced with traditional Southeast Asian seasonings, which tend to harmonize spicy, sour, and sweet ingredients all in one dish.
+Rather, they have a more grassy taste that’s best balanced with traditional Southeast Asian seasonings.
+These tend to harmonize spicy, sour, and sweet ingredients all in one dish.

 Picked at the peak of ripeness, the entire pod has a crisp yet tender texture and can be eaten raw or cooked.
 It’s best to cut the pods into 2- to 3-inch lengths to make them more manageable for both cooking and eating.